AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset: Proposed Framework

 The process begins with semantic and structural analysis of the benign code.
-An LLM-based agent analyzes the function’s control and data flow to infer its purpose, input/output behavior, and internal logic (\textit{Code Understanding} agent).
-It then qualitatively identifies potential \textit{sources}—locations where untrusted input may enter the program—and \textit{sinks}—locations where sensitive operations occur (\textit{Sanitization Detector} agent).
-The agent also detects sanitization logic that would prevent the intended vulnerability from manifesting, such as bounds checks or input validation.
+The agent analyzes the control and data flow of the input source code $c^b$ to infer its functional intent, input/output behavior, and internal logic.
+It also qualitatively identifies potential \textit{sources}—locations where untrusted input may enter the program—and \textit{sinks}—locations where sensitive operations occur.
+This stage mirrors the comprehension step a human analyst performs.

-This process mirrors traditional symbolic static analysis and taint-tracking techniques \cite{staticAnalysis_schwartz2010}, but applied inversely: rather than proving the presence of a vulnerability, we infer the barriers that prevent it, and identify how they could be weakened or removed.
-This reverse reasoning is critical to selecting feasible and non-trivial injection points.